MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 The partition operator supports several strategies of subquery operation: [native](#native-strategy), [shuffle](#shuffle-strategy), and [legacy](#legacy-strategy).

+> [!NOTE]
-The distinction between the `native` and `shuffle` strategies allows the caller to indicate the cardinality and execution strategy of the subquery.
+> The distinction between the `native` and `shuffle` strategies allows the caller to indicate the cardinality and execution strategy of the subquery.
 This choice may affect how long the subquery takes to complete but doesn't change the end result.

 ### Native strategy